sequencejeg/holbertonschool-higher_level_programming/README.md

 - What’s a traceback
 - What are the arithmetic operators and how to use them

-# Requirements
-Python Scripts
+Requirements:

--Allowed editors: vi, vim, emacs
+- Allowed editors: vi, vim, emacs
 - All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python (version 3.8.*)
 - All your files should end with a new line
 - The first line of all your files should be exactly #!/usr/bin/python3